 The online parts of this course are designed to provide a significant amount of flexibility to students in scheduling their own work.
 There are four firm "deadlines", as listed below.
 There are suggested completion dates for each of the 14 units plus midterms and final.
 The requirement that students plan and schedule their own work is an integral to learning economics.
 In particular it helps the student to experience concepts of scarcity, opportunity costs, production possibilities, and other economic principles.
 More information about scheduling and deadlines in Unit 1 of the course, and by checking the Schedule tab of the course Angel website.
 Plan your own pace and schedule accordingly.
-To help you plan your scheduling, you can download the suggested schedule in either PDF or CSV (for spreadsheets) form using these links:
+To help you plan your scheduling, there is a Suggested Schedule of Work Assignments (click on link to view).
+If you wish, you can download the suggested schedule in either PDF or CSV (for spreadsheets) form using these links:

+HTML web page:

+CSV:

-CSV: PDF:
+PDF:

 One lesson of economics is that all activities have opportunity costs and that everyone's opportunity costs are different.
 Therefore, the most rational or optimal scheduling can be determined by each student.
 Please be advised that there is a definite advantage in maintaining a consistent pace throughout the semester.
 Likewise, students who postpone much of the work until just before a deadline usually experience a significant additional cost in doing so: lower quiz scores, more anxiety, and more time to master the same material.
 Economics is much more difficult to learn in a compressed, short period of time.
 Flexible scheduling DOES NOT MEAN PROCRASTINATING.
-EVERYTHING TO THE LAST THREE WEEKS.
 Students who are not making regular progress and are not regularly participating are subject to being dropped for non-attendance.